aileen-byte/Team14/personal statements/Aileen.md

 The required upgrades included full support for R-type arithmetic instructions (e.g., ADD, SUB), essential I-type arithmetic operations (ADDI, XORI), correct handling of JAL and JALR for jump control flow, and decoding for load and store instructions necessary for the provided test programs.
 To support these memory operations, I introduced new control signals such as MemWriteSize and LoadSize, enabling correct handling of byte-sized and unsigned loads (LB, LBU) and corresponding stores (SB).
 These additions required coordinated changes to the data memory module initially implemented by Venice.

-Beyond the required functionality, I also implemented extra instruction support—such as LUI for U-type immediate construction and additional branching behaviour like BEQ—to more closely align our design with the full RV32I specification and to ensure smoother program execution across a wider range of test cases.
+Beyond the required functionality, I also implemented extra instruction support such as - LUI for U-type immediate construction and additional branching behaviour like BEQ - to more closely align our design with the full RV32I specification and to ensure smoother program execution across a wider range of test cases.

 ###  Jalr Mask